nasa/Transform-to-Open-Science/Module_1/Lesson_2/readme.md

 ### Open Science Leads to More Discoveries

 The Solar and Heliospheric Observatory (SOHO) has been sending home images of our dynamic sun, opening up a new era of solar observation.
 It was designed for heliophysics.
 However, planetary scientists found SOHO useful for its ability to spot comets that pass extremely close to the sun, known as sungrazers.
 To this day, SOHO is one of the best sources for views of the giant surface explosions regularly produced by the sun called coronal mass ejections, or CMEs, which can hurl a million tons of solar particles off into space.
-This field of view is large enough to see a sungrazing comet as it sling shots around the sun.
+This field of view is large enough to see a sungrazing comet as it slingshots around the sun.

 SOHO's great success as a comet finder is, of course, dependent on the people who sift through SOHO's data – a task made open to the world through real-time publicly available data.